byu-cpe/ecen520_student/spi_cntrl/SPI_cntrl.md

 ### Synthesis of SPI Controller Modules

-Before proceeding with the top-level SPI design, it is important to make sure that your SPI controller and adxl362 controller from the previous assignment are properly synthesizable.
+Before proceeding with the top-level SPI design, it is important to make sure that your SPI controller and adxl362 controller from the previous assignment are properly synthesize.
-Create a makefile rule named `synth_adxl362_cntrl` that performs "out of context" synthesis of the adxl362 controller module from the preivous assignment (generate a log file named `synth_adxl362_cntrl.log`)
+Create a makefile rule named `synth_adxl362_cntrl` that performs "out of context" synthesis of the adxl362 controller module from the previous assignment.
+Generate a log file named `synth_adxl362_cntrl.log` and a .dcp file named `adxl362_cntrl_synth.dcp`.
 Make sure all synthesis warnings and errors are resolved before proceeding with the top-level design.
 If you made any changes to your modules to resolve synthesis errors, rerun the testbenches from the previous assignment to make sure they operate correctly.

+Once you have synthesized your design, open the .dcp file in Vivado to view the schematic of the synthesized design.
+You can view the schematic by running `vivado` in GUI mode and typing the following command in the Tcl console: ```open_checkpoint adxl362_cntrl_synth.dcp```
+At this point the device view is shown.
+Select Tools->Schematic to view the schematic of the design.
+Take a screenshot of the schematic and name the file `adxl362_cntrl.png`.
+Double click on the 'spi_cntrl' instance to view the schematic of the SPI controller.
+Take a screenshot of the schematic and name the file `spi_cntrl.png`.

 <!--
 ## Preliminary Synthesis